cirosantilli/networking-cheat/mail.md

 This means that you will have to test all major email providers to see if for some reason their anti spam is not blocking your emails.

-- Amazing client (desktop vs webmail vs mobile) statistics: https://litmus.com/blog/email-client-market-share-where-people-opened-in-2013/litmus-email-client-market-share-2013-infographic
+-   Amazing client (desktop vs website vs mobile) statistics: https://litmus.com/blog/email-client-market-share-where-people-opened-in-2013/litmus-email-client-market-share-2013-infographic

     Key points: mobile rules.

-It seems that gmail.com is far on the lead for email hosts.
+It seems that `gmail.com` is far on the lead for email hosts

 Common pitfalls: